 Geoengineering has been talked about for countering some of the effects of climate change for the past several years, with some figures like the billionaire Bill Gates ploughing millions of dollars into the research.

 But Dr Jevrejeva told BBC News that some proposals such as placing mirrors in space and spraying aerosols - microscopic particles - into the sky would only treat the symptoms, as greenhouse gases would remain in the Earth's atmosphere.

-Dr Jevrejeva and her colleagues examined two geoengineering schemes with five different scenarios.'Not a solution'
+Dr Jevrejeva and her colleagues examined two geoengineering schemes with five different scenarios.

 The first approach involves limiting incoming solar radiation through the injection of SO2 (sulphur dioxide) aerosols into the stratosphere.
 Alternatively, giant mirrors could be launched into orbit, they said.